 – Any countries which have proscribed terrorist organisations within them

 There are no official guidelines on what enhanced due diligence should entail, what the report should look like, and how much information on a customer it is necessary to collect.
-However, there are a number of things you can do to help protect yourself if you are audited by the relevant supervisory body for your industry.
+However, there are a number of steps you can do to ensure you done your checks to the highest standard:

-Adverse media or open-source intelligence (OSINT) is also extremely helpful as it may reveal details around recent inheritances, a wealthy background, that they were an ex-professional footballer or singer, or any other thing that could justify your decision.
+Open-source intelligence is recommended to be used by both the FCA and the Gambling Commission.
+Adverse media or open-source intelligence (OSINT) is extremely helpful as it may reveal details around recent inheritances, a wealthy background, that they were an ex-professional footballer or singer, or any other thing that could justify your decision.

 It is not enough to just gather a lot of information from various sources if they don’t plausibly address the risk.
 It is therefore essential for you to clearly state why you collected from these sources above others and risk score the finding.